Star Wars Release Dates: When to See Star Wars Movies & Disney+ Shows

 Release Date: TBD (On Disney+)

-We haven’t heard much on the Lando front in a few years, but when it was announced we learned that Dear White People creator Justin Simien was developing an “event series” about the character.
-We don’t even know if Donald Glover is attached.
-But, until we hear otherwise, you have to think it’s still in the works.
+We also haven’t heard much on the Lando front in a few years, but when it was announced we learned that Dear White People creator Justin Simien was developing an “event series” about the character.
+Not much has been heard since but, in an April 2023 article, Donald Glover hinted that he’s still interested and it’s still possible in the works.
+In a May 2023 interview, Lucasfilm president Kathleen Kennedy confirmed it’s still in the works.

+With Simien’s new movie, Haunted Mansion, hitting theaters in August, expect some updates on this in the new future.

+In May 2020, news broke that Oscar-winning director of Thor: Ragnarok would be helming and co-writing along with Krysty Wilson-Cairns.
+“Taika’s approach to Star Wars will be fresh, unexpected, and … unique,” Lucasfilm president Kathleen Kennedy said.
+“His enormous talent and sense of humor will ensure that audiences are in for an unforgettable ride.”

+This was one of the three films announced at Star Wars Celebration but, like Filoni’s, isn’t likely to be next.
+This one is set 25,000 years before the original trilogy and tells the story of the first person to use the Force.

+“For me, it’s about, I want to be part of the saga, but I also don’t want to be holding so much lore in the air that you can hardly tell a story,” Mangold told io9 when asked about this film.
+“And what I really wanted to do...was just can we make a kind of the Ten Commandments of the Force, you know?
+A kind of origin story of how the Force came to be known, understood, wielded, and harnessed.”
+We love this idea so much we even wrote about it.

-Star Wars Movies and TV Shows That Are Currently Unscheduled And Haven’t Been Officially Announced, But We Think Are Still Happening
+Star Wars Movies and TV Shows That Are Currently Unscheduled and Haven’t Been Officially Announced, But We Think Are Still Happening

 The Book of Boba Fett Season 2

-Note: This post was last updated on 6/27/2023.